top of page

 During my junior year of school, I went on my first ride-along with the Meridian Police Department.
 From there, I gained my initial interest in the career.
 While at CWI, I was lucky to have teachers who were retired law enforcement and active prosecutors in the Treasure Valley.
 Once I moved onto BSU, I found myself involved in the internship program through the School of Public Service.
 I first worked within the Bureau of Criminal Identification at the Idaho State Police.
 I then spent most of my senior year working for Boise Police's Special Victims' Unit.
 Through these internships, I was afforded the ability to see what the career entails first-hand and how much of an impact you can have on the individuals you interact with on a daily basis.

 While going to school at BSU, interning at the Boise Police Department, and working a part-time job, I also coached a competitive travel fast-pitch softball team.
 When getting into law enforcement, I was given the advice to have hobbies outside of the job.
 Softball is that for me, whether I'm coaching or playing on local slow-pitch softball teams.
 One of my favorite things about working and living in Meridian is the quick access to outdoor activities and hiking trails.
 Whether that be in the foothills, up in Bogus Basin, or out at Swan Falls, the list goes on.
 Even though I have lived here for over 16 years, I still find new places every weekend that this city and state has to offer.
-I have been with the Meridian Police Department for just over two years now, and I am grateful to be able to work for the city where I live and grew up.
+I have been with the Meridian Police Department since 2019, and I am grateful to be able to work for the city where I live and grew up.

 – Officer Lloyd